What Do I Need to Get Started with Teams Calling?

 These services are critical for a quality customer experience and for interworking with contact centers, fax machines and PBXs.
 Ribbon solutions deliver more value while consuming fewer Azure resources, saving you money.

-*Based on Azure compute resources supporting 10 concurrent SIP sessions, US East Region, Linux OS, Standard Tier, Pay as You Go, no HDD costs – does not include Ribbon SWe Lite licensing costsGET YOUR 30-DAY FREE TRIAL
+*Based on Azure compute resources supporting 10 concurrent SIP sessions, US East Region, Linux OS, Standard Tier, Pay as You Go, no HDD costs – does not include Ribbon SWe Edge licensing costsGET YOUR 30-DAY FREE TRIAL

 Professional Help with a Microsoft Teams Migrations